Home Compare AI.PA vs JHX

 L'Air Liquide vs James Hardie Industries: Which Stock Looks Stronger in 2026?

-L'Air Liquide holds the cleaner structural position, with the lead spread across stability and profitability.
+L'Air Liquide holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 James Hardie Industries does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — L'Air Liquide holds the more constructive position.
 That puts structure and market broadly in agreement — L'Air Liquide's lead looks more confirmed than conflicted.

 Trajectory Similarity